What were Aboriginal Reserves and Missions?

 Aboriginal stations were often run by the government or private landholders and were used for pastoral or agricultural work by Indigenous people, sometimes under conditions very similar to forced labour.

-Stations were often very isolated, and life on them was often very hard.
-First Nations people living on stations often had to fend for themselves, with little help from the outside world.
+As a result, life on them was often very difficult.
+Often, First Nations people living on stations often had to fend for themselves when in trouble, with little help from the outside world, all the while, living according to the rules set down by the government.

 Aboriginal station